-Improve people's health through creating the conditions for people to be more active across Greenwich.
+We want to improve people's health through creating the conditions for people to be more active across Greenwich.
 We will focus on creating environments, activities and opportunities for people to be active in their everyday lives, maintain a healthy weight and enjoy access to affordable healthy food.
 We will support active lives through travel, leisure, sport and daily living and improving weight management services.